 27. Become a freelance writer

-According to ZipRecruiter, the average annual salary for a freelance writer is $63,000 a year.
-In a survey done by Elna Cain, the top three writing niches for 2022 are digital marketing writers, SaaS/ecommerce writers, and health and lifestyle writers.
+According to ZipRecruiter, the average annual salary for a freelance writer is just under $70,000 a year.
+In a survey done by Elna Cain, the top three writing niches for 2023 are digital marketing writers, SaaS/ecommerce writers, and health and lifestyle writers.

 Now with sites like Fiverr and Upwork, you can find clients by simply typing a few words into a search engine.
 Using job board sites also allows you to set your own hours, write the content you feel most connected to, and bolster your réumé with certifications you can complete within the sites themselves.